 The spread of onsite hydrogen refueling stations that produce hydrogen from reformed city gas to fuel cell vehicles should help cut CO2 emissions in the transport sector.

 A fuel cell vehicle (FCV) is a type of electric vehicle which uses a fuel cell, to power its on-board electric motor, which have a compressed hydrogen tank.
-Two automobile companies are selling FCV in fisical year 2016.
+Two automobile companies are selling FCV.
 They realized a cruising distance and refueling time equivalent to those of gasoline.